mathieu-clement/cs560-restaurants/README.md

 [The process book is available here.](https://docs.google.com/document/d/1w9JR_OSabA8oWZDZj8DoQ95W021aclDNnhPI7d-sEP0/edit?usp=sharing)

+# Libraries

+All the code handed here is our own work, except for:

+ - MarkerClusterer for Google Maps
+ - CSS (except D3 which we wrote)

 ## Data sources

 Restaurant Health Scores: Originally from Kaggle, but an updated version can be found on [DataSF](https://data.sfgov.org/Health-and-Social-Services/Restaurant-Scores-LIVES-Standard/pyih-qa8i)